 Visit this blog for regular posts about records at the Archives of Manitoba that date from the time of the First World War.
 Visit the Archives of Manitoba to see the records in person.

-Search Tip: Search “Correspondence with Stores Commissioners” in Keystone for more information.
+Search Tip: Search “Orders-in-Council” in Keystone for more information on these records.

 E-mail us at firstname.lastname@example.org with a comment about this blog post.
 Your comments may be included on this page.